sevonj/soundfont-compiler/readme.md

 ## Why?

 Breaking the soundfont into separate files and defining parameters in a text-based format makes collaboration and version control much easier.
-No more

 ## Current state